Law & justice

 We have to get rid of racist cops.
 I don't want to dwell on the past, but I have grown up bitter.— Ben Taylor, Aboriginal elder, Perth

 Write of life / the pious said forget the past / the past is dead.
 But all I see / in front of me is a concrete floor / a cell door / and John Pat.
 Agh! tear out the page / forget his age thin skull they cried / that's why he died!
 But I can't forget / the silhouette of a concrete floor / a cell door / and John Pat.
 The end product / of Guddia law is a viaduct / for fang and claw, and a place to dwell / like Roebourne's hell of a concrete floor / a cell door / and John Pat.
 He's there - where? there in their minds now / deep within, there to prance / a sidelong glance / a silly grin to remind them all / of a Guddia wall a concrete floor / a cell door / and John Pat.

-Tip Each year on September 28, John Pat Day, people hold memorial services or march in protest.
+Each year on September 28, John Pat Day, people hold memorial services or march in protest.

-The death in custody of Eddie Murray (aged 21)
+Story: Death of Eddie Murray (aged 21)

 Eddie Murray was 21 when he was last arrested.
 On June 21, 1981 he was drinking under a tree with his cousin and some friends.